Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Introduction

-Optimization problems involving multiple self-interested agents with coupled objectives frequently arise in applications across robotics, computer science, and economics.
-Game theory provides a natural framework for modelling such interactions.
-In many interactive tasks, players are restricted to optimizing over a set of admissible strategies that are influenced by the choices of others.
-For instance, players may be subject to satisfying safety requirements such as collision avoidance in multi-robot control~\citep{gu2023safe}, or operating within a shared budget, e.g.\ limited bandwidth in communication networks~\citep{lasaulce2011game}.
-This more general game setting is captured by introducing coupling constraints, i.e., constraints that depend on the players' joint strategy profile.
-In economic modeling, such constraint games have been applied to analyze equilibria under resource limitations and market constraints~\citep{arrow1954existence}.
+Optimization problems involving multiple self-interested agents with coupled objectives frequently arise in applications across economics~\citep{krawczyk2000relaxation}, computer science~\citep{menache2011network,sahinerhidden}, and robotics~\citep{wang2019game}.
+While in standard game theoretic frameworks, the players' feasible action sets are decoupled, in many interactive tasks, players are restricted to optimizing over a set of admissible strategies that are influenced by the choices of others.
+This game setting is captured by introducing coupling constraints, that is, constraints which depend on the players' joint strategy profile.
+For instance, in economic modeling, such constraint games have been applied to analyze equilibria under resource limitations and market constraints~\citep{arrow1954existence}.
+In other applications, players may be subject to joint safety requirements such as collision avoidance in multi-robot control~\citep{gu2023safe}, or operating within a shared budget, such as limited bandwidth in communication networks~\citep{lasaulce2011game}.
+In machine learning, convex-concave min-max problems with shared coupling constraints have recently appeared in the analysis of Generative Adversarial Networks \citep{sahinerhidden}.

-In the following, we distinguish between games with non-shared and shared coupling constraints.
-In the former, more general setting, each player may face distinct coupling constraints---a framework introduced by~\citet{debreu_social_1952}.
-Therein, constrained Nash equilibria, referred to as \emph{social equilibria}, are shown to exist in games with compact, convex strategy spaces and playerwise quasi-concave utilities, provided that each player has a nonempty set of feasible response strategies, irrespective of the strategies chosen by others.
-This assumption is strong: in many practical scenarios, such as under shared safety constraints, violations caused by a subset of players may leave others unable to restore feasibility.
-However, without any additional assumptions, we give a simple example of a game with linear utilities and non-shared linear coupling constraints for which no constrained Nash equilibrium exists (see Appendix~\ref{app:discussion-constraint}).

-This motivates studying the latter case: shared coupling constraints, where the set of admissible joint strategies is identical across players.
-In this setting, \citet{rosen_existence_1965} showed that a constrained Nash equilibrium exists under the assumption of joint convexity of the feasible region.
-However, even bilinear coupling constraints in two-player games are generally nonconvex.
-Playerwise concavity, a relaxation of joint concavity, is a common structural assumption on utilities that ensures the existence of Nash equilibria in games without coupling constraints~\citep{nikaido_note_1955}.
-For games with coupling constraints where the feasible region is defined by shared, playerwise concave constraint functions, past work has not addressed the existence of Nash equilibria.

-On the computational side, it is important to acknowledge two fundamental limitations: (a) Even for shared bilinear constraints, finding a feasible strategy is NP-hard~\citep{witsenhausen_simple_1986}.
-And (b), even in games without coupling constraints, for a general-sum utility structure, finding a Nash equilibrium is PPAD-hard~\citep{daskalakis_complexity_2009}.